-- 1. Make sure the ExpressCard is 34mm in width.
-The ExpressCard standard allows for 54mm cards which will not fit in this slot. - 2.
-Make sure the ExpressCard is right side up (cards are keyed and cannot be inserted upside down). - Verify the ExpressCard is not warped or damaged in any way; if so replace the card. - 4.
-Try a different ExpressCard. - Carefully raise the ExpressCard slot cover and check for a foreign object inside the slot. - If the slot cover is preventing the card from being inserted, re-seat the ExpressCard on the left I/O board by making sure the cage is closer to the main logic board.
-The door catch on the top of the ExpressCard mechanism.
+- Make sure the ExpressCard is 34mm in width.
+The general ExpressCard standard does allow for 54mm cards which will not fit in this slot. - 2.
+Make sure the ExpressCard is oriented right side up (cards are keyed and cannot be inserted upside down). - 3.
+Verify that the ExpressCard is not warped or damaged in any way; if so, replace the card. - 4.
+Try a different ExpressCard. - Carefully raise the ExpressCard slot cover and check for a foreign object inside the slot. - If the slot cover is preventing the card from being inserted, the door may be catching on the top of the ExpressCard mechanism.
+Adjust the position of ExpressCard cage on the left I/O board by making sure the cage is closer to the main logic board. - Reseat the ExpressCard cage. - If the ExpressCard cage is damaged, replace it. - Replace the left I/O board.

-- 7. Reseat the ExpressCard cage.

-- 8. If the ExpressCard cage is damaged, replace it.

-- 9. Replace the left I/O board.